AbbyBoehm/BSL2025PlasmaTori/README.md

 A .yml file is also included to provide you with the needed environment.

 We do NOT provide the VALD files necessary to recreate the cross-sections from scratch; you can use the pre-computed ones provided in the .npy file, or you can sign up for VALD, download cross-section files, and supply them customly.

-Pysynphot and the PHOENIX database are also required to recreate gj_367.png, you may find instructions for doing so at https://pysynphot.readthedocs.io/en/latest/